Cognigy/Documentation/docs/en/docs/ai/installation/AI-login.md

 ---
- title: "Cognigy.AI User Login"
+ title: "Cognigy.AI Sign-in and Sign-out"
  slug: "AI-login"
  hidden: false
 ---

-## Cognigy.AI User Login
+# Cognigy.AI Sign-in and Sign-out

 <div class="divider"></div>

-Users can login to Cognigy.AI with this url:
+Users can sign in to Cognigy.AI with this url:

 ```
 https://<frontend-url>/login